“what if we treated all the -isms of inequity… as social addictions?”

 5- We admit to ourselves, to God (as we understand God), and to other human beings the exact nature of our wrongdoings, not just our thinking and feelings about the subject in general.

-6- We ready ourselves for the work of transforming our shortcomings of allegiance, behavior, and character, which were previously shaped by our social addiction to wanting to be on top.
+6- We begin the work of transforming our shortcomings of allegiance, behavior, and character, which were previously shaped by our social addiction to wanting to be on top.

 For the historically marginalized…